tier4/caret_doc/docs/visualization/path/message_flow.md

 - Scale adjustment of xaxis/yaxis
   - Scale adjustments can be made only on the X-axis or only on the Y-axis by operating the wheel on the axis labels.
 - View detailed information
-  - Move the cursor over the lines in the message flow or the gray rectangular area can see the detail information of the callback and message.
+  - Move the cursor over the lines in the message flow or the gray rectangular areas can see the detail information of the callback and message.